 Jane Peterson (American, 1876-1965)

-Signed "Jane Peterson" l.r., titled in pencil on the stretcher.
+Signed "JANE PETERSON" l.r., titled on a handwritten label affixed to the stretcher.